 A few years later, to our surprise, we moved to Los Angeles.
 As new residents, we were basically tourists.
 We explored and enjoyed the top Los Angeles attractions more than we ever did in New York City.
 We have experienced basically every single attraction on this list, on top of all the day trips we take from LA.

-Now when people come into town, and it’s their first visit, we know exactly what spots to take them.
+Now when people come into town, and it’s their first visit, we know exactly what Los Angeles attractions to take them to.
 These are the best things to do in Los Angeles, California as a tourist off your Los Angeles Bucket List.

 Where to stay in Los Angeles?

-Everyone that visits, my top recommendation is to book a hotel in the South Bay area or the West Side: Santa Monica, Marina del Rey, Manhattan Beach, Hermosa Beach, or Redondo Beach.
-It’s cooler on hot days, the areas are beautiful, their many great places to eat and it’s great for families.
+Everyone that visits, my top recommendation is to book a hotel in the South Bay area like in Marina del Rey, Manhattan Beach, Hermosa Beach, or Redondo Beach.
+Santa Monica is another area great and centralized area to stay in.

 If the South Bay and West Side are too far from everything, and you plan on relying on public transportation, then consider staying in West Hollywood or in Miracle Mile.